Milyli/DocMAH/README.md

 # DocMAH - Documentation Module and Handler
-In the spirit of ELMAH, DocMAH is a library that easily integrates with any .NET web application to provide a full service help and documentation system.
+DocMAH is a library that easily integrates with any .NET web application to provide a full service help and documentation system.

 _More information available at http://docmah.net... eventually._